 What about 48v Phantom Power?

-I only made plug-in-power mics, but there are several ways to attach these capsules to professional recorders with XLR jacks that supply phantom power.
-Here are two:
+I only made plug-in-power mics, but there are several ways to attach these capsules to professional recorders with XLR jacks that supply phantom power:

-- Tom Benedict made a thorough description of the simplest method on his blog The View Up Here.
+- The “SimpleP48” method.
+Tom Benedict made a thorough description of it on his blog The View Up Here.
 (It’s only 2 components!)

 - LOM in Slovakia sells an adapter.